buz321/AWS/README.md

 * Regional resource
 * Automatically scales

+## 5.4 Amazon Relational Database Service (Amazon RDS)
+Amazon Relational Database Service (Amazon RDS) is a service that enables you to run relational databases in the AWS Cloud.
+(Relational databases (data is stored in a way that relates it to other pieces of data) use structured query language (SQL) to store and query data.
+This approach allows data to be stored in an easily understandable, consistent, and scalable way.)

+### 5.4.1 Amazon RDS database engines

+* Amazon Aurora
+* PostgreSQL
+* MySQL
+* MariaDB
+* Oracle Database
+* Microsoft SQL Server

+### 5.4.2 Amazon Aurora
+Amazon Aurora is an enterprise-class relational database. *It is compatible with MySQL and PostgreSQL relational databases.*
+It is up to *five* times faster than standard MySQL databases and up to three times faster than standard PostgreSQL databases.

 ## 7.3 AWS Trusted Advisor

 It is a AWS service that evaluates your resources against five pillarts: